smeea-2018/code-quizz/README.md

 ## How to run and install the project

 To run the project visual studio code, a web browser and git hub account is required.
 The code can be cloned by using git bash or github desktop.
+To clone code via git bash:

+open git bash and navigate to folder where you want to

 ## Contact Information: